Last Updated on: 30th June 2021, 10:45 am

 To promote more efficiency, create art templates.
-This means each time you need art for a left-chest, back or another common placement, your art department will have a fully developed place to start.
+This means each time you need art for a left-chest, back, or another common placement, your art department will have a fully developed place to start.

 Many shops use custom registration marks and helpful guidelines that print with each color to save time on the press during setup.
 If you do this, try to limit the size of this type of information so they can be masked off on the press with a small piece of tape.

 Set guidelines on a layer for easy placement.
-Once the template is built, anytime you separate an image for that print location, it already will be set up for easy registration on the press.
+Once the template is built, anytime you separate an image for that print location, it will already be set up for easy registration on the press.